 Before investing in the Fund, you should carefully consider your own investment goals, the amount of time you are willing to leave your money invested, and the amount of risk you are willing to take.
 Remember, in addition to possibly not achieving your investment goals, you could lose money by investing in the Fund.
-Each risk summarized below is considered a "principal risk" of investing in the Fund, unless stated otherwise, regardless of the order in which it appears.
-The Fund is subject to the following principal risks:
+The principal risks of investing in the Fund are:

 Management Risk.
 The ability of the Fund to meet its investment objectives is directly related to the Adviser's investment strategies for the Fund.
 The value of your investment in the Fund may vary with the effectiveness of the Adviser's research, analysis and asset allocation among portfolio securities.
-If the Adviser's investment strategies do not produce the expected results, your investment could be diminished or even lost
+If the Adviser's investment strategies do not produce the expected results, your investment could be diminished or even lost.